billonline33/hcard-builder/README.md

 On the top level, I have App.js.

-In side App.js, I have two components:
+Inside App.js, I have two components:

 HcardForm and HCardPreview.